fl3pp/moonlander_firmware/readme.md

 [ZSA Moonlander](https://www.zsa.io/moonlander/) keyboard.

-There once was a more elaborate setup in place, including a custom QMK abstraction as well a custom implemented features and a test infrastructure.
+There once was a more elaborate setup in place, including a custom QMK abstraction as well as custom implemented features and a test infrastructure.
 This was removed for the sake of simplicity.
 You can still find the source code under the git tag [unicode](https://github.com/fl3pp/moonlander_firmware/tree/unicode).

 ## Prerequisites